Syllabication: Rules, Division Patterns, & More

 * In this case, mag and net are both closed syllables (labeled with a CL for closed).

-For further helpful hints, click HERE to watch one of our recent videos on syllabication!
+For further helpful hints, click HERE to watch one of our videos on syllabication!

 Written by Brainspring